Equine Assisted Psychotherapy and Equine Assisted Learning

 Equine Assisted Psychotherapy (EAP)

-We call our highly acclaimed Equine Assisted Psychotherapy program Healing With Horsepower.
-At Veritas Counseling Center, the therapist, in conjunction with a highly skilled and experienced equine professional, offers Equine Assisted Psychotherapy (EAP) sessions as an adjunctive therapy for interested clients who are already involved in traditional office psychotherapy.
-EAP is also sometimes offered during Weekend Intensive Workshops & Retreats, and various other group settings.
-While the human professionals design exercises for each client that comes to the arena, the horses frequently step up to change the plan.
-Perhaps they know things we don't.
+We called our highly acclaimed Equine Assisted Psychotherapy program Healing With Horsepower.
+At Veritas Counseling Center, the former therapist, in conjunction with a highly skilled and experienced equine professional, offered Equine Assisted Psychotherapy (EAP) sessions as an adjunctive therapy for interested clients who were already involved in traditional office psychotherapy.
+EAP was also sometimes offered during Weekend Intensive Workshops & Retreats, and various other group settings.
+While the human professionals design exercises for each client that xame to the arena, the horses frequently stepped up to change the plan.
+Perhaps they knew things we didn't.

-The therapist, Shannon Spellman, is a masters level licensed clinician who has been certified in Equine Assisted Psychotherapy and Equine Assisted Learning (EAL) by Greg Kersten, founder of EAGALA and of the field of EAP, through the O.K.
+The former therapist, Shannon Spellman, was a masters level clinician who had been certified in Equine Assisted Psychotherapy and Equine Assisted Learning (EAL) by Greg Kersten, founder of EAGALA and of the field of EAP, through the O.K.
 Corral Series.
-Along with her over 35 years of clinical experience as a psychotherapist, Shannon has also personally been involved with horses for over 25 years and has been providing EAP and EAL for about 8 years.
+Along with her over 40 years of clinical experience as a psychotherapist, Shannon had also personally been involved with horses for over 30 years and provided EAP and EAL for over 12 years.
 She knows the power of these beautiful four-leggeds in demonstrating and healing our emotional struggles and sees her own riding as both a therapeutic and a Spiritual experience.
-A horse can teach us more about ourselves in one session than we can learn in years of traditional psychotherapy.
+A horse can teach us more about ourselves in one session than we can learn in years of traditional therapy.
 One only needs to show up and be open to the messages that these incredible animals have to give us.

 Horses strengthen our self-awareness by reacting to the intentions we present to them in conjunction with our emotional state.
 Their reactions are sometimes referred to as mirrors of our emotional and behavioral issues in that horses are wired to respond to us from a very basic stance involving our communication with them.
 Horses have a way of metaphorically demonstrating to us exactly what it is we need to do in order to affect change in our lives.
 Equine Assisted Psychotherapy can build strength and confidence as well as clarity and determination.
 And many of us are able to learn things much better through a hands on metaphorical experiential approach where we can watch ourselves in a gentle way to understand our own behavior and resolve our emotional stuck points.
 In addition, because they are herd-bound animals, they help us to see our own interactions with others in relationships and in groups.